-- Have an individual meeting with Head of Year of member or the Senior Leadership Team.
+- An individual interview with a head of house or member of the Senior Leadership Team

-- The Head of Year and special educational needs co-ordinator will visit the child's primary school to talk to teachers who already know the child well.
+- The head of house and special educational needs co-ordinator will contact the child's primary school to talk to teachers who already know the child well

-- We provide a full induction programme for all new students to help their smooth entry to the academy community.
+- Provision of a full induction programme for all new students to help smooth their entry into the academy community

-- Every parent will receive three reports per year and is invited to parent and teacher meetings to help maintain a close relationship between home and the academy.
+- Parents regularly receive progress reports and invitations to parent and teacher meetings to help maintain a close relationship between home and the academy

 Admissions Policy 2016/17